CadillacJack95/jackbot-comfyjs/README.md

 - !github -> Displays my github profile link
 - !light username || me || hexCode || colorName -> Sets the lights in my room to that color !light username || me requires channel point redemption to store the hexCode
+- !attention -> Used by VIPs, Mods, or Subscribers to flash my lights red to get my attention

 ## Contributors ✨